G1ANT-Robot/G1ANT.Manual/g1ant-language/desktop-apps-automation2.md

 ### Injecting C# Code

 It’s easy to get the current date in G1ANT.Language — all you need is to use the `♥date` special variable.
 But things get tough when you want to make some operations on a date, for example to add or subtract days.
-Sometimes it’s better not to invent a wheel, rather to use existing functions from C# language instead.
+Sometimes it’s better not to invent a wheel, rather to use existing functions (methods, to be precise) from C# language instead.
 These C# “injections” — called snippets — into G1ANT.Language are done using `⊂⊃` special characters (`Insert/Macro` menu, **Ctrl+9** keyboard shortcut or the `⊂⊃` icon on the toolbar).

 In this exercise you want the `♥yesterday` variable to be calculated as a day before the current date.
 We will do it for you: